UBC-MOAD/ccar-modeling-docs/index.rst

 About the Project
 =================

-The Arctic Ocean as one of the major ocean basins in the high latitudes, is strongly implicated by the climate change.
+The Arctic Ocean as one of the major ocean basins in the high latitudes, is strongly affected by the climate change.
-The contineous warming trend since 1900s has resulted in significant sea-ice melt, affecting the hydrological cycle and potentially leading to the state of a "new Arctic".
+The continuous warming trend since 1900s has resulted in significant sea-ice melt, affecting the hydrological cycle and potentially leading to the state of a "new Arctic".
 At present, due to the limited understanding of the climate-induced changes in high latitudes, Arctic-GEOTRACES Project, under the support of Climate Change and Atmospheric Research (CCAR),